mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/spark-operator/index.md

 For details on custom configuration for the operator, refer to the [Spark Operator Helm Chart documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/charts/spark-operator-chart/README.md).

+After you finish the installation, see [Spark Operator custom resource documentation](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/spark/) for more information about how to submit your Spark jobs.

 ## Sample override config

 <p class="message--note"><strong>NOTE: </strong>Ensure you configure the AppDeployment with the appropriate override configmap</p>